Berlin 2025: Dates, draws, prize money and everything you need to know

 - The only Top 10 player not entered is No. 7 Iga Swiatek.
 The others are all planning to be in attendance: No. 4 Jasmine Paolini, No. 5 Zheng Qinwen, No. 6 Mirra Andreeva, No. 8 Madison Keys, No. 9 Paula Badosa and No. 10 Emma Navarro.

-- Main-draw wild cards have been granted to two Grand Slam champions, 2021 US Open winner Emma Raducanu and four-time major titlist Naomi Osaka.
+- Main-draw wild cards have been granted to two Grand Slam champions, 2019 US Open winner Bianca Andreescu and four-time major titlist Naomi Osaka.
 Eva Lys, the top German in the PIF WTA Singles Rankings, has also received a main-draw wild card for her home-soil event.

-- The field is so stacked that two recent Berlin champions are in the qualifying entries: Liudmila Samsonova (2021) and Ons Jabeur (2022).
-Ranked No. 19 at the main-draw entry deadline, Samsonova is currently the first alternate into the main draw.
+- The field is so stacked that one recent Berlin champion barely squeaked into the main draw: 2021 titlist Liudmila Samsonova was ranked No. 19 at the main-draw entry deadline and only got in after withdrawals.
+On the other hand, 2022 champion Ons Jabeur couldn't quite make it in, and she is contesting the qualifying event.